 Welcome to Our Lady of Tahoe Catholic Church

-To help insure this dynamic in the parish, the Church requires registration.
+To help ensure this dynamic in the parish, the Church requires registration.
 Parish registration creates a two-fold obligation: On one hand, the pastor is obligated to serve the spiritual needs of that individual.
-On the other hand, the individual is obligated to support the mission and needs of the parish.
+On the other hand, the individual is compelled to support the mission and conditions of the parish.

 In the Roman Catholic Church of the United States of America, members to be considered "active" parishioners must be registered in the Parish for a sufficient period of time, fulfill the Sabbath Commandment by attending Mass faithfully on Sundays and Holy Days, and continuously support the Mission of Christ in the local Parish by preferably using the envelope system.
 Doing so assures them of all pastoral services necessary in their state of life.